openedx/frontend-platform/docs/how_tos/theming.md

 export default config;
 ```

-### Locally installed `@openedx/brand-openedx`
+### Reference the locally installed `@openedx/brand-openedx` version

-If you would like to use the same version of the brand override CSS urls as the locally installed `@openedx/brand-openedx`, the configuration for the brand override CSS urls may contain a wildcard `$brandVersion` which gets replaced with the locally installed version of `@openedx/brand-openedx` in the consuming application, e.g.:
+If you would like to use the same version of the brand overrides CSS urls as the locally installed `@openedx/brand-openedx`, the configuration for the brand override CSS urls may contain a wildcard `$brandVersion` which gets replaced with the locally installed version of `@openedx/brand-openedx` in the consuming application, e.g.:

 ```shell
 https://cdn.jsdelivr.net/npm/@openedx/brand-openedx@$brandVersion/dist/core.min.css